dwhiffing/fury/content/nato/it/navy/destroyers/body.md

 Italy operates four destroyers and uses them to provide air defence to the carriers, lead independent task forces or operate independently.
-They are potent and modern ships that exhibit excellent sea keeping characteristics
+These are potent and modern ships that exhibit excellent sea keeping characteristics

 [**Audace**